Adjudicative reporting dashboard

 Total Decisions Issued

-58% of all the decisions issued were for Licence applications, Facilities comprised 21% of decisions, followed by Rates (15%) and Mergers, Amalgamations, Acquisitions and Divestitures (6%).
+45% of all the decisions issued were for Licence applications.
+Rates comprised 34% of decisions, followed by Facilities (17%) and Mergers, Amalgamations, Acquisitions and Divestitures (4%).

 Decision Issuance Spectrum

-In addition to monitoring whether a decision is issued on time, the OEB also monitors the degree to which decisions were issued early or late relative to the total cycle time decision metric date established by the applicable performance standard.
+In addition to monitoring whether a decision is issued on time or late, the OEB also monitors the degree to which decisions were issued early or late relative to the Total Cycle Time decision metric date established by the applicable performance standard.
 This Decision Issuance Spectrum highlights the fact that 74% of decisions issued this reporting period were issued more than two weeks in advance of the total cycle time metric date.
+This is consistent with historical trends.

 Key Documents

 The OEB issues many documents aside from decisions each month.
 Key Documents refers to all other documents that are issued by the OEB but are not a final Decision and Order (e.g., Notice, Procedural Order, Letter to Industry, etc.).
-The OEB issued 41 Key Documents on average each month of Q1 and Q2 of Fiscal 2025-2026.
+On average, the OEB issued 53 Key Documents each month of Fiscal Year 2025-2026.
+This is 26% higher than the five-year average of 42.

 Average Time for Procedural Order No. 1 (PO#1), Decision Writing and Total Cycle

-This graph provides the average time from receipt of a complete application to the issuance of PO#1 and compares this to the performance standard.
+This graph provides the average time from receipt of a complete application to the issuance of Procedural Order No. 1 and compares this to the performance standard.

 This graph provides the average time from the close of the record to the issuance of the decision and compares this to the performance standard.

 The average Decision Writing Time for the Facilities: Complex performance standard exceeded the metric of 60 days.
-This was primarily driven by a decision to coordinate the issuance of two natural gas Municipal Franchise renewal applications that shared common issues.
-It resulted in missing this metric by 88 days (on average).
+This was primarily driven by the OEB taking time to coordinate the issuance of two natural gas Municipal Franchise renewal decisions that shared common issues, and a Certificate of Public Convenience and Necessity proceeding that required additional procedural steps.

 This graph provides the average time from a complete application to the issuance of the decision and compares it to the performance standard.

-The average Total Cycle Time for the Rates: >$500M exceeded the metric of 355 days.
-This was primarily driven by a proceeding that required additional procedural steps and extensions to deadlines to address non-standard issues.
-This was the only proceeding in the Rates: >$500M category.
+The average Total Cycle Time for Facilities: Complex exceeded the metric of 210 days.
+This was primarily driven by one Municipal Franchise renewal application and one Certificate of Public Convenience and Necessity proceeding that each required additional procedural steps and extensions to deadlines to address non-standard issues.

 Past Reports